 Juki MO1000 Serger Four thread overlock.
 I like this serger a lot.
 I selected it because it handles thickness differences really good.
 It's not heavy on features-you can certainly get fancier sergers (my previous one had more features) but it's reliable.
 I don't have problems adjusting the tension for different fabrics and it takes every day Schmetz needles- nothing specific.

-Juki MCS1500 Coverstitch I also selected this because it handles sewing over different thicknesses really well.
+Juki MCS1500 Coverstitch (this is a link to the 1700) I also selected this because it handles sewing over different thicknesses really well.
 I also got a couple binding attachments from Erika Syskrin that work great.
 It can 2 or 3 needle and you can adjust the width and position of the needles.
 You can certainly get a fancier coverstitch but in my opinion, a coverstitch machine isn't necessary unless you primarily sew knits.
 I use it for sewing elastic to legs on underwear-but I think zig zag stretches better.
 My only pet peeve about this machine is that you have to make sure your threads are secure at the end of your seam.
 And most coverstitch machines are like this unless you spend more.
 A fancier machine will secure the threads so they don't pull out at the end of sewing (not a back stitch mind you but more like a lock stitch).

 Juki 8700-7 Industrial Machine Note: This link is for the exact type of machine I use. the -7 part of the title is important.
 You can save a lot by getting the 8700.
 You won't have the auto back tack, thread trimmer, or heel lift but your machine will still sew just like mine!
 It's a great machine and usually less than $800 Just make sure you know what you're getting: you need the machine head AND the table unless you already own one and know it's compatible.
 Here's a link to a video of mine that will compare go through the features of the one I use.
 And if you want to understand the difference between the two industrials as well as a home machine, check out THIS VIDEO.